Frequently Asked Questions

 Sealed Roof Deck:

-If wind rips off roof covering―such as shingles, metal panels, or tiles―it exposes the wood beneath and allows water to pass through the gaps and enter the home.
+If wind rips off roof covering (shingles, metal panels, or tiles) it exposes the wood beneath and allows water to pass through the gaps and enter your home.
 FORTIFIED requires roof decks to be sealed to prevent this type of water damage.
-In fact, a sealed roof deck can reduce potential water intrusion by more than 95 percent compared to a standard roof, dramatically lowering the possibility a homeowner will be forced from their home for an extended period of time, even if the roof covering is damaged.

 Better Attachment: